Artificial reefs

 Fish aggregating devices (FADs) are buoys or floats that are moored to the ocean floor using an anchor system.
 They are designed to attract baitfish which use the FAD as a shelter.
 Baitfish entice pelagic fish such as mahi-mahi, tuna, wahoo and marlin to gather around the FAD and can be caught by recreational fishers.

 The peak body representing recreational fishing interests in WA, Recfishwest, advises and represents the interests of recreational fishers and provides advice to the WA Government.
-The department provides Recfishwest with annual funding equivalent to 15 per cent of recreational licence contributions (including charter) from the previous year.
+The department provides Recfishwest with annual funding equivalent to 15% of recreational licence contributions (including charter) from the previous year.

 Recreational fishing guides